TycheSoftwares/arconix-shortcodes/readme.txt

 == Upgrade Notice ==

-Version 2.0 -> Please read the Changelog before upgrading
+If updating from Version 1.2 or less, Please read the Changelog before upgrading

 == Frequently Asked Questions ==